-(Last Updated on : 06/12/2010)
+(Last Updated on : 29-08-2019)

-Government of India Act, 1858 declared that henceforth India shall be governed by and in the name of the Queen and vested in the Queen all the territories and powers of the English Company.
+Government of India Act 1858 declared that henceforth India shall be governed by in the name of the Queen and vested in the Queen all the territories and powers of the English Company.
 However, the Government of India was to be carried on by the Viceroy

 Cabinet but his salaries and allowances were to be paid out of the revenues of India.
 The India Council was to consist of 15 members.
 Seven of them were to be elected by the Court of Directors and the rest of the 8 members were to be appointed by the Crown.
 More than half the members of the Council were to be those persons who lived in India for 10 years or more and had not left India for more than 10 years at the time of appointment.
 Each member was to get a remuneration of 12000 pounds annually from the revenues of India.

-The Secretary of State for India was to preside over the meetings of the India Council.
+The Secretary of State for India was to preside over the meetings of the Indian Council.
 He was given not only a vote but also a casting vote.
 The Council was to meet twice a week.
 Its members could be divided into various committees for the purpose of administrative convenience.
-Ordinarily, the Secretary of State was given the power to over rule even the majority of decisions of the India Council.
-The Secretary of a State was given the power of sending and receiving secret messages and despatches from the Governor-General
+Ordinarily, the Secretary of State was given the power to overrule even the majority of decisions of the Indian Council.
+The Secretary of State was given the power of sending and receiving secret messages and dispatches from the Governor-General

 The Secretary of State for India was declared to be a corporate body which could sue and be sued in England and India.
 Rules and regulations made in India by the Secretary of State were to be placed before the House of Commons.
 The Governor-General and the Governors of the Presidencies

 were to be made by open competition in accordance with the rules made by the Secretary of State-in-Council with the help of the Civil Service Commissioners.